 In most areas of the world, tornadoes are considered a rather unusual occurrence.
 Unfortunately, this is not the case for many areas of the US.
 The Plains region of the US sees the highest concentration of tornadoes annually.
 On average, 1200 tornadoes occur in the U.S. each year.
-Last year, the U.S. saw 1,075 confirmed tornado touchdowns.
-Mississippi and Texas saw the most, with 127 and 102 respectively.
+Last year, the U.S. saw 1,376 confirmed tornado touchdowns.
+Texas and Alabama saw the most, with 118 and 100 respectively.
 Let's look into what factors make the Plains of the US a magnet for tornadic thunderstorms.

 In order to understand why the US is the epicenter of tornadic activity, we must look at the favorable geography that resides in the Plains region of the lower 48.
 First, we focus our attention to the south, to the Gulf of Mexico.
 This body of water plays an integral part in setting the stage for any type of severe weather event.
 It is because of this large basin of 80 degree water, that moist, tropical air masses can be transported northward across the nation's mid-section.
 Looking to the north, cool and dry air masses are commonplace over central Canada.
 These types of air masses are therefore readily available during the spring and summer seasons.
 Lastly, we focus our attention to the west, where the Rocky Mountains lie.
 The Rocky Mountains act as a sponge for any moist air masses that come in off the Pacific Ocean.
 As Pacific-based systems head east across the Rockies, any moisture that hasn't already been squeezed out, is done so here before the systems enter the Plains.
 Because of this, the mid to upper levels of the atmosphere tend to be very dry across the Plains.
 To recap, humid, Gulf air is readily available to the south, bone-dry air masses routinely come off of the Rocky Mountains, and cool and dry air masses are easily tapped into over central Canada.